 These items often end up shoved deep into a cupboard and are too much hassle to pull out and use.

 So ditch the idea that you need a dehydrator and stop kicking around the thought that a Kitchen Aid mixer is the way to go.
-Instead, invest in fewer items and create an ideal Frugal Minimalist Kitchen.
+Instead, one of the truly good frugal habits to save money is to invest in fewer items and create an ideal Frugal Minimalist Kitchen.

 #22 Saving Money by Buying Cheap Furniture